thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 This section will show how the project works.

 ## Dataset download and import
-In the first part of the code there is the import of the dataset.
+In the first part of the code there is the import of the dataset into a pandas dataframe.
+This is a csv file in the data folder.
 This is a csv file in the data folder.

 ## Dataset analysis
 In the next part there will be an analysis of the dataset.